jyotirmaypaliwal/jyotirmaypaliwal/README.md

-- 👋 Hi, I’m @jyotirmaypaliwal
+- 👋 Hi, I’m *Jyotirmay Paliwal*
-- 👀 I’m interested in machine learning.
+- 👀 I’m interested in Deep Learning and making computers more smarter by themselves without the need for us to write explicit code.
-- 🌱 I’m currently learning neural networks and ways to implement them.
+- 🌱 I’m currenly pursuing Bachelors in Computer Sciences and learning Pytorch by doing some projects in the areas I am interested in.
-- 💞️ I’m looking to collaborate on machine learning projects
+- 💞️ I’m looking for research opportunities in the field of Deep Learning.
 - 📫 How to reach me - jyotirmaypaliwal@gmail.com

 <!---